melvyn10/gt-homework2-2020-09-26/README.md

 -Added the correct link for the search engine optimization

 -Added appropriate comments to the style file to ensure legibility

+-This code has been validated by W3C Markup Validation Service and error/warnings are corrected or understood.

 Installation instruction